herzogf/rebuild64/README.md

-# Rebuild64
+# Intro to Rebuild64
-N64 sticks tend to fail - let's rebuild them!

-## Intro
 This repo's aim is to gather information on how to rebuild loose and worn analog sticks on an original (OEM) Nintendo 64 controller.
 Thus aftermarket / third party controllers or complete third party stick modules (i.e. without any original part / part design ) are out of scope.

 This Rebuild64 page strives to repair the original stick module (bowl, gears, stick, spring) by fixing or replacing individual parts in order to maintain the original look & feel as much as possible while getting rid of all the wobbly flip-flopping from years of playing great games like Super Mario 64, Goldeneye or (behold) Mario Party.

-## General construction of the N64 stick module
+# General construction of the N64 stick module
 The stick module generally consists of an outer case made of two plastic parts which holds the core components:
 - bowl (white/ivory color plastic)
 - 2 gears (black plastic)